-3.1 The Vale of Glamorgan is Wales most southerly Unitary Authority which was established in 1996.
-It is located west of Cardiff between the M4 and Severn Estuary.
+3.1 The Vale of Glamorgan is Wales most southerly Unitary Authority, located west of Cardiff between the M4 and Severn Estuary.
 The County's neighbouring authorities are Rhondda Cynon Taff County Borough Council to the north, Cardiff Council to the west and Bridgend County Borough Council to the east.
+The Vale of Glamorgan Council was established in 1996 as a unitary authority, and is Wales' most southern authority.
+It shares its boundaries with Cardiff to the East, Rhondda Cynon Taff to the

-It covers 33,097 hectares, approximately 89% of which is designated as rural, and has four principal urban areas, namely: Barry; Cowbridge; Llantwit Major; and Penarth.
+North, Bridgend to the West and the Bristol Channel to South. the lt 33.097 covers hectares. approximately 89% of which is designated as rural, and has four principal urban areas, namely: Barry; Cowbridge; Llantwit Major; and Penarth.

-3.2 The Local Authority area has a population of 126,679 people (2011 Census) which is expected to rise to 133,727 by 2036.
-The age profile in the Vale is broadly in line with the

-Welsh average: 18% of the population are aged 0-15, 63% are aged 16-64 and the 65+ group make up 19% of the population.
+- 3.2 The Local Authority area has a population of 126,679 people (2011 Census) which is expected to rise to 133,727 by 2036.
+The age profile in the Vale is broadly in line with the Welsh average: 18% of the population are aged 0-15, 63% are aged 16-64 years old, and the 65+ group make up 19% of the population.
 The majority of the population are of working age.
-When compared to Wales as a whole the Census indicates that the Vale of Glamorgan:

-- Contains a lower proportion of the population that are working age than is found nationally and regionally, 62.9% in the Vale of Glamorgan compared to 63.5% across Wales. - Has a higher proportion of children than is found nationally, 18.9% in the Vale of Glamorgan compared to 18.2% across Wales. - Has a population of people aged 65 and over that is representative of Wales as a whole. - 3.3 The Vale of Glamorgan has an estimated 53,505 dwellings.
+When compared to Wales as a whole the Census indicates that the Vale of Glamorgan: - Contains a lower proportion of the population that are working age than is found nationally and regionally, 62.9% in the Vale of Glamorgan compared to 63.5% across Wales. - Has a higher proportion of children than is found nationally, 18.9% in the Vale of Glamorgan compared to 18.2% across Wales. - Has a population of people aged 65 and over that is representative of Wales as a whole. - Most households in the Vale of Glamorgan are single person households without children, closely followed by single people over the age of 65 and coupes with either no children or no dependent children living with them. - 3.3 The Vale of Glamorgan has an estimated 53,505 dwellings.
 The majority of households, 72.5%, own their own home, 11.9% rent from a social landlord and 15.7% from a private landlord.
-The percentage of households who own their own home (with or without a mortgage) in the Vale is higher than the Welsh average, whilst the percentage of households living in the private rented and social rented sectors are lower than the Welsh average. - 3.4 Most properties in the Vale of Glamorgan are houses, 84.2%, of which the majority are semi-detached properties.
+The percentage of households who own their own home (with or without a mortgage) in the Vale is higher than the Welsh average, whilst the percentage of households living in the private rented and social rented sectors are lower than the Welsh average. - 3.4 Most properties in the Vale of Glamorgan are houses, 84.2% of which the majority are semi-detached properties.
 15.2% of properties are flats, including maisonettes and those in both purpose built and converted blocks.
-There are also a small percentage, 0.6%, of residential caravans and mobile homes.
+There are also a small percentage, 0.6% of residential caravans and mobile homes.